mesb/mesb.github.io/_posts/2018-1-06-on-literate-programming.md

 ## Contemporary Computer Programming<a id="sec-1-4" name="sec-1-4"></a>

-As observed above.
-Computer programming involves relaying instructions to the computer.
+As observed above, computer programming involves relaying instructions to the computer.
 A set of related instructions all working for a common goal constitute a computer program.
 A web browser, for example, is a program.
 It is written in some language